Alternating proximal gradient method for sparse nonnegative Tucker decomposition: Numerical experiments

 For \eqref{eq:spntdc}, we use the same initialization except replacing $\bm{\mcm}$ to $\mcp_\Omega(\bm{\mcm})$ in \eqref{eq:init-a} and \eqref{eq:init-c}.
-It is observed that all the algorithms perform better with this kind of starting point than a random one, in both convergence speed and chances of avoiding local minima.
+It is observed that all the algorithms perform better with this kind of starting point than a random one, in both convergence speed and chance of avoiding local minima.
+The use of strictly positive initial points is mainly due to the consideration that HONMF does not allow its iterates to have zero components.